-Following the Management Committee vote, the draft CRP, with working group, for review and action.
-Concurrently, the draft CRP will also be provided to the Market address an identified failure, if any, in one of the ISO's competitive markets.
+Following the Management Committee vote, the draft CRP, with working group, Operating Committee, and Management Committee input, will be forwarded to the ISO Board for review and action.
+Concurrently, the draft CRP will also be provided to the Market Monitoring Unit for its review and consideration of whether market rule changes are necessary to address an identified failure, if any, in one of the ISO's competitive markets.
 The Board may approve the draft CRP as submitted or propose modifications on its own motion.
 If any changes are proposed by the Board, the revised CRP shall be returned to the Management Committee for comment.
 The Board shall not make a final determination on the draft CRP until it has reviewed the Management Committee comments.
 Upon final approval by the Board, the ISO shall issue the CRP to the marketplace by posting on its website.
 The ISO will provide the CRP to the appropriate regulatory agency(ies) for consideration in their review of the proposals.